falcosecurity/falco/brand/README.md

 This document describes The Falco Project's branding guidelines, language, and message.

-Content in this document can be used to publically share about Falco.
+Content in this document can be used to publicly share about Falco.